Made with whole spices and garlic, this easy Turkey Brine is a no-muss, no-fuss Thanksgiving tradition that packs a ton of flavor.

-If you are looking for the perfect easy recipe for brining your Thanksgiving turkey, you’re in the right place.
-After years of being in charge of our family’s turkey, I have refined this turkey brine to, well, perfection!
-It’s a quick, easy recipe with loads of savory flavor.
+Looking for an amazingly easy recipe for brining your Thanksgiving turkey?
+After years of being in charge of our familyโs turkey, I have refined this turkey brine to perfection!

-After your done brining, follow my easy step by step recipe for the Best Thanksgiving Turkey!
+After you are done brining, follow my easy step by step recipe for how to cook the best Thanksgiving turkey recipe and how to make turkey gravy from drippings.

 At the simplest level, brine can be made with just two ingredients: water, and salt.
-My recipe adds some extra goodies for flavor, while still keeping things nice and simple.
+My recipe adds some extra goodies for flavor, while still keeping it simple.
+Check the recipe card at the bottom of the post for exact amounts.

-- Salt: I use kosher salt, but regular salt or sea salt would be fine.
+- Salt: I use kosher salt, but regular table salt or sea salt would be fine.

 - Dark Brown Sugar: A touch of sweetness brings out the flavor of the turkey.

-- Vegetable Stock: Store-bought or homemade, whichever you have.
+- Vegetable Stock: Try store-bought or homemade, whichever you have.
+You can also use chicken broth or turkey broth.ย

 - Black Peppercorns: Whole peppercorns add flavor and are easy to work with.